 Ed Burkhardt’s extraordinary empire began modestly in 1987 when he carved Wisconsin Central out of Soo Line’s Lake States Division, buying lines deemed unprofitable.
 Wisconsin Central Ltd acquired Fox Valley & Western in 1993, and Algoma Central in Canada in 1995.
 Together with some other lines, these companies form a 4025 km network that carried 40 million tonnes in 1997.

 The outside world sat up and took notice when Wisconsin Central Transportation Corp led the Tranz Rail consortium’s purchase of New Zealand’s 3260 km national network in 1993.
 Traffic has increased steadily to 12 million tonnes last year; Tranz Rail also carries passengers and runs inter-island train ferries.

 Essentially the same consortium bought five of British Rail’s six freight companies between December 1995 and November 1997, but English Welsh & Scottish Railway owns no track outside terminals.
 EWS absorbed the rail operations of National Power on April 1 1998 and now carries 92% of 109 million tonnes moved each year in Britain including 3 million through the Channel Tunnel.

 In November 1997, Tranz Rail led the Australian Transport Network consortium which bought the 581 km Tasrail network during the break-up of Australian National Railways.
-In April 1997 ATN aquired the Emu Bay Railway Co from Pasminco, bringing its Tasmanian network to 726 km handling 2·2 million tonnes a year.
+In April 1997 ATN acquired the Emu Bay Railway Co from Pasminco, bringing its Tasmanian network to 726 km handling 2·2 million tonnes a year.

 Ed Burkhardt chairs the boards of all these companies, and is also chief executive of Wisconsin Central and EWS.